 The UK government is promoting the construction industry as an industry that will significantly aid our economic recovery; however, it will require additional workers to achieve the government’s expectations.
+This increased demand for workers will undoubtedly make construction recruitment more challenging.

 The construction industry was very quick to adapt to the change in circumstances that the Covid-19 pandemic forced us into and continued working throughout 2020, but not without its concerns.
 Some of the main issues facing the industry are the lack of skilled workers and high competition for talent.